firebase/geofire-js/README.md

 2. the location's [latitude, longitude] pair
 3. the distance, in kilometers, from the location to this query's center

-`ready` is used to signify that this query has loaded its initial state and is up-to-date with its corresponding `GeoFire` instance. `ready` fires when this query has loaded all of the initial data from `GeoFire` and fired all other events for that data.
-It also fires every time `updateQuery()` is called, after all other events have fired for the updated query.
+`ready` fires once when this query's initial state has been loaded from the server.
+The `ready` event will fire after all other events associated with the loaded data have been triggered. `ready` will fire again once each time `updateQuery()` is called, after all new data is loaded and all other new events have been fired.

 `key_entered` fires when a key enters this query.
 This can happen when a key moves from a location outside of this query to one inside of it or when a key is written to `GeoFire` for the first time and it falls within this query.